Frederic and the ladybird

 Just then, Isabelle saw something moving on the windowsill, it moved to the floor, and then it was on her bed.
 It was ladybirds!
 Hundreds and thousands of ladybirds had come into her bedroom through the open window.
 They crawled across the carpet and onto her bed.
 Some of them were already on Isabelle.

 She noticed that three of them were much bigger than the rest.
 They were about an inch big.
 Isabelle had never seen such big ladybirds.
 With their legs, they were pushing a tiny funnel that seemed to be made of gold.

 Isabelle was so frightened that she couldn't cry out or even move.
 The three ladybirds put the funnel into her hear.

 Suddenly, she noticed the biggest ladybird of all: bigger than her hand.
 It came towards Isabelle.
 It walked up her chest and stopped near her chin.

 "Yes," replied the little girl, trembling with fear.

 Her heart was beating like a drum and her face was wet with perspiration.

 "I am the queen of the ladybirds."

-"I can see that," murmured Isabel.
+"I can see that," murmured Isabelle.
 "You are very big."